Binocular vision: Binocular summation

 In binocular summation, the signals from both eyes reinforce each other so that visual acuity, contrast sensitivity, flicker sensitivity, and brightness sensitivity improve.
 Maximum binocular summation occurs when the sensitivities of each eye are equal.
 Differences in sensitivity decrease the effect of binocular summation.
 The effect of binocular summation decreases with age.

 Binocular inhibition

 In binocular inhibition, vision with both eyes is worse than with one eye.
 This can occur with strabismus or a lazy eye, because the weaker eye interferes with the stronger one.
-Eye dominance is a form of binocular inhibition.

-Eye dominance

-Eye dominance is the phenomenon that the image produced by one eye in the brain can suppress the image from the other eye.
+Eye dominance, where the image produced by one eye in the brain can suppress the other, is a form of binocular inhibition.

 Perception systems

 Information processing for direction perception and depth perception takes place in two systems.
 One system specializes in color and fine detail and is concerned with discovering shapes and objects in a relatively static environment.
 The other system specializes in discovering spatial relationships in a rapidly changing environment.
 The first system contributes to the perception of fused images with fine depth information.
 The second system contributes to the perception of double images that quickly cover large distances in space and in which the coarse location is the most important information.